 How to design a kitchen space for entertaining

-Getting your kitchen design right is essential – whether you want to incorporate a space for intimate dinners, casual get-togethers or impressive parties.
+Getting your kitchen design and layout is essential – whether you want to incorporate a space for intimate dinners, casual get-togethers or impressive parties.

 No longer just spaces to prepare food, kitchens have replaced formal dining rooms as the place to catch up with friends and family.
 However, turning a kitchen into a multi-use area requires different considerations than for one that’s in a separate room.
 You’ll need to design a layout that makes the best use of space and choose the elements with care.